Data Protection Policy

 All other requests for access to a Tutorial file or other related records must be authorised by the Senior Tutor.
 For more detail on how student information is used see www.magd.cam.ac.uk/privacy-notice-students.

-12. Student admissions files are maintained in respect of candidates, and potential candidates, for both undergraduate and graduate admissions purposes.
+12. Student admissions files are maintained in respect of candidates, and potential candidates, for both undergraduate and postgraduate admissions purposes.
 During the admissions process such files are maintained and kept by the Admissions Tutors, including the Tutor for Graduate Admissions and their staff.
 For successful candidates, the admissions documentation is then included in a tutorial file and passed to the relevant Tutor.
 For unsuccessful candidates, the admissions documentation is retained in accordance with the College retention policy (annex A).
 During the admissions process, Admissions files may be consulted by the Tutors (as appropriate) the Admissions Tutors (as appropriate), the Director of Studies and any other interviewers.

 All other requests for access to Admissions files must be authorised either by the Senior Tutor, or the Admissions Tutors, including the Tutor for Graduate Admissions.
 For more detail on how student applicant information is used see www.magd.cam.ac.uk/privacy-notice-applicants-student.